ntoll/arrr/README.rst

 Arrr - Pirate Speak for Python
 ==============================

-A simple script / module to turn plain English into Pirate.
+A simple script / module to turn plain English into Pirate speak.
 Arrr.

+We have an entirely serious `code of conduct <https://github.com/ntoll/arrr/blob/master/CODE_OF_CONDUCT.rst>`_ and a not-so-serious `code of mis-conduct <https://github.com/ntoll/arrr/blob/master/CODE_OF_MISCONDUCT.rst>`_ for those of a more Piratical disposition.

 Installation
 ------------